 Samsung Knox Manage is a mobile device management (MDM) solution that provides a cloud-based command center to empower IT admins to remotely track, manage, configure, and send messages to devices.
 Knox Manage also works with existing MDM platforms and is used to manage Android, iOS, or Windows 10 or 11 devices, as well as Samsung Galaxy devices.

 Remote wiping of a lost or stolen device usually requires the device to be turned on and connected to the network.
-Samsung’s Knox Guard solution allows IT admins to lock devices automatically if they do not connect to the web for a certain period.
+Samsung Knox Guard allows IT admins to lock devices automatically if they do not connect to the web for a certain period.
 Knox Guard also protects against unauthorized firmware or binary editing, IMEI tampering, and other sophisticated attempts to gain access to stolen devices.

 Avatar photo